kronostechnologies/tax-ca/README.md

 Updates at the `patch` level are reserved for bug fixes, non-breaking changes and minor improvements.

-We suggest you lock the library dependency to the minor version and exectue exhaustive testing before migrating to a new version to avoid unintentional regression.
+We suggest you lock the library dependency to the `minor` version and execute exhaustive testing before migrating to a new version to avoid unintentional regression.

 ```javascript
   "dependencies": {